-Seizing Russian assets could be a double-edged sword for the EU
+Confiscation of Russian assets could be a double-edged sword for the EU

 Song Minh |

-“Russia could take retaliatory measures, which would further destabilize the financial situation,” Ms. Urbain said.
+Russia can take retaliatory measures, which will further uncertain the financial situation, Urbain said.

-Ms Urbain also warned in December that using Russian assets or profits from them to finance Ukraine could threaten the role of the euro as a global reserve currency and negatively affect the EU's financial stability.
+Ms. Urbain also warned in December that using Russian assets or profits from them to finance Ukraine could threaten the role of the euro as a global reserve currency and negatively affect the EU's financial stability.

-The Ukrainian government has repeatedly called on its Western allies to seize Russian assets to finance its military and reconstruction operations.
-Meanwhile, in July, the European Commission announced that it was ready to transfer the first tranche of €1.55 billion in interest from frozen Russian Central Bank assets to Ukraine.
+The Ukrainian government has repeatedly called on Western allies to seize Russian assets to finance military and reconstruction activities.
+Meanwhile, in July, the European Commission announced it was ready to transfer the first amount of 1.55 billion euros in interest earned from frozen assets of the Russian Central Bank to Ukraine.

 Song Minh